 Section 162(m) bars corporations from deducting compensation in excess of \$1 million per year paid to certain executive officers unless the compensation satisfies certain requirements.
 Excluded from the \$1 million limitation is compensation that, among other tax code requirements, meets pre-established performance criteria of a nature that has been approved by stockholders.
-The Company's objective is to structure our compensation programs to permit the deductibility under Section 162(m) of the incentive compensation we provide our executives to the extent consistent with the efficacy of the programs, but the Compensation Committee retains the flexibility to provide compensation that may not be tax deductible when it determines that doing so is in the Company's best interests.
+The Company's objective is to structure our compensation programs to permit the deductibility under Section 162(m) of the incentive compensation that may not be tax deductible when it determines that doing so is in the Company's best interests.
 In fiscal 2008, a portion of Mr. Crovitz's compensation that was not performance-based aggregating approximately \$900,000 was not deductible under Section 162(m).